junxit/us-congress-bills-116/bill.md

   - **(7)** the term REMS with ETASU means a REMS that contains elements to assure safe use under section 505–1(f) of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
 355–1(f));
   - **(8)** the term Secretary means the Secretary of Health and Human Services;
   - **(9)** the term single, shared system of elements to assure safe use means a single, shared system of elements to assure safe use under section 505–1(f) of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
 355–1(f)); and
-  - **(10)** the term sufficient quantities means an amount of a covered product that allows the eligible product developer to—
+  - **(10)** the term sufficient quantities means an amount of a covered product that the eligible product developer determines allows it to—
     - **(A)** conduct testing to support an application under—
       - **(i)** subsection (b)(2) or (j) of section 505 of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
 355); or
       - **(ii)** section 351(k) of the Public Health Service Act (42 U.S.C.
 262(k)); and